-In this section, we present numerical results, namely the chemical potential $\mu(p)$, uniform static quasiparticle spin susceptibility $\chi_0(p)$ (at zero and finite temperatures) and the energy dispersion and FS shape evolution with hole doping p.
-To perform the numerical calculations, we have chosen the following parameter values: t'=-0.3 and J=0.4.
-The n.n. hoping parameter t was chosen as an energy unit.
-In order to get the self-consistent solution, a 64×64 cluster was used.
+In this section we present numerical results, namely, the chemical potential $\mu(p)$, uniform static quasiparticle spin susceptibility $\chi_0(p)$ (at zero and finite temperatures) and the energy dispersion and FS shape evolution with hole doping p.
+To perform the numerical calculations, we have chosen the following parameter values: t' = -0.3 and J = 0.4.
+The n.n. hoping parameter t was chosen as the energy unit.
+In order to get the self-consistent solution, 64×64 cluster was used.
 The energy mesh was less than 0.001.

-In Fig. 1, we plot dependencies $\mu(p)$ and $\chi_0(p)$ at two temperatures T=0 and $T=0.3\,t>1000\,K$.
-The zero temperature dependencies of the chemical potential (solid lines) and the susceptibility (dot-dashed line) are linear functions on the hole doping.
+In Fig. 1, we plot dependencies $\mu(p)$ and $\chi_0(p)$ at two temperatures T = 0 and T = 0.3 t > 1000 K. The zero temperature dependencies of the chemical potential (solid lines) and the susceptibility (dot-dashed line) are linear functions on the hole doping.
 We obtain that μ does not depend on T in the considered doping interval.
-For small hole doping p<0.05, one can see only weak decrease of μ as T increase from 0 to 0.3t.
-In the ED numerical studies [53,54] in the hole overdoped phase (0.15 < p), it was obtained that μ does not depend on T. Under assumption that the chemical potential is T-independent and that DOS peak is narrow with rectangular shape [48], one successfully describes many of the normal state properties of HTSC compounds on qualitative level.
-It gives some support that our result about weak temperature dependence of μ is correct.
+For small hole doping p < 0.05, one can see only weak increase of μ as T increases from 0 to 0.3 t.
+In the ED numerical studies [53, 54] in the hole over doped phase (0.15 < p), it was obtained that μ does not depend on T. Under assumption that the chemical potential is T-independent and that DOS peak is narrow with rectangular shape [48], one successfully describes many of the normal state properties of HTSC compounds on qualitative level.
+It gives some support that our result about weak temperature independence of μ is correct.

 Fig. 1.
-Doping dependence of the chemical potential μ at temperature T=0 (solid line) and T=0.3 (in units of t) (solid line with circles) are plotted in the figure.
-The susceptibility, χ vs doping at T=0 is plotted by dot-dashed line and T=0.3 case is showed by dot-dashed line with squares.
-The susceptibility χ is in units of $(2\mu_B)^2$ of the maxima in the $\chi_m(p)$ dependence can be concluded from Sommerfeld's γ parameter dependence on p in the electronic specific heat measurements [1, 13-16] and also from the numerical results obtained in the framework of the Hubbard model [55].
-However, in some experiments performed in YBCO [10,11] and LSCO [11,12] compounds, one finds a linear scaling between NMR Knight shifts ^{89}K (or ^{63}K) in the magnetic field of about H=10 T and χ_m at about H=1 T and also that Knight shifts are monotonously increasing functions on hole doping p.
-In other words, there we do not find maxima in the K(p) and $\chi(p)$ dependencies.
-Generally, one should be careful extracting inherent characteristics of the quasiparticles in the CuO2 without oxygen vacancy and different inhomogeneity contributions.
-From our numerical results, it follows that χ_0 decreases with hole doping p increase which is in agreement with theoretical results [28] for p>0.05 (where our approximations are available for paramagnetic phase).
+Doping dependence of the chemical potential μ at temperatures T = 0 (solid line) and T = 0.3 (in units of t) (solid line with circles) is plotted in the figure.
+The susceptibility χ vs doping at T = 0 is plotted by dot-dashed line and T = 0.3 case is shown by dot-dashed line with squares.
+The susceptibility χ is in units of $2\mu_B^2$

+One of the basic features which follows from the experiments is an increase of the macroscopic χ_m in the hole underdoped phase and χ_m decreases in the hole overdoped phase, which is better seen in the LSCO compounds [6, 7, 48] rather than in the YBCO compounds [3, 5], where the overdoping phase is very short.
+Existence of the maxima in the $\chi_m(p)$ dependence can be concluded from Sommerfeld's γ parameter dependence on p in the electronic specific heat measurements [1, 13-16], and also from the numerical results obtained in the framework of Hubbard model [55].
+However, in some experiments performed in YBCO [10, 11] and LSCO [11, 12] compounds, one finds a linear scaling between NMR Knight shifts 89K (or 63K) in the magnetic field of about H = 10 T and χ_m at about H = 1 T and Knight shifts are monotone increasing functions on hole doping p.
+In other words, one does not find maxima in the K(p) and $\chi(p)$ dependencies.
+Generally, one should be careful extracting inherent characteristics of the quasiparticles in CuO2 without oxygen vacancy and different inhomogeneity contributions.
+From our numerical results it follows that χ_0 decreases with hole doping p increase which is in agreement with theoretical results [28] for p > 0.05 (where our approximations are available for paramagnetic phase).